Caesium selenide

-Caesium selenide is an inorganic compound of caesium and selenium.
-It is a selenide, with the chemical formula of Cs_{2}Se.
-It can be prepared by reacting caesium and selenium.
+Caesium selenide is an inorganic compound with the chemical formula Cs_{2}Se.
 It has an inverse fluorite structure, with space group $Fm\bar{3}m$.
 There are 4 units per unit cell, and the other selenides from the same group are similar.

+Preparation

+It can be prepared by reacting caesium and selenium.
+A mechanochemical technique utilizing reactive ball milling under an argon atmosphere has been reported.